 - The authority of the Board of the Ordered Ministry by locally credentialing a pastor.

-ECC President John Wenrich says the Executive Board has been careful to follow a process outlined in the Covenant’s Constitution and Bylaws and will continue to do so.
-Article IV, Section 4 of the ECC’s Constitution allows for the involuntary dismissal of member congregations “that through decision or practice are out of harmony with the principles, policies programs or institutions of the ECC.”
+Evangelical Covenant Church President John Wenrich says the Executive Board has been careful to follow a process outlined in the Covenant’s Constitution and Bylaws and will continue to do so.
+Article IV, Section 4 of the Evangelical Covenant Church’s Constitution allows for the involuntary dismissal of member congregations “that through decision or practice are out of harmony with the principles, policies programs or institutions of the Evangelical Covenant Church.”

-The Constitution’s bylaws delineate the procedure for involuntary dismissal, including the presentation of out-of-harmony charges to an ECC regional conference executive board.
-The out-of-harmony charges brought against FCCM originated from pastors in the ECC’s Northwest Conference, of which FCCM is a part, after five years of discussion between the church and conference and denominational leaders.
+The Constitution’s bylaws delineate the procedure for involuntary dismissal, including the presentation of out-of-harmony charges to an Evangelical Covenant Church regional conference executive board.
+The out-of-harmony charges brought against FCCM originated from pastors in the Evangelical Covenant Church’s Northwest Conference, of which FCCM is a part, after five years of discussion between the church and conference and denominational leaders.

 The conference executive board found the charges to be credible and made a report and recommendation to the Covenant’s Executive Board, which made its out-of-harmony decision in March after listening to representatives from FCCM.
 On Wednesday, the Executive Board made its recommendation for the church’s removal from the Covenant.